janlukasschroeder/sec-api-python/README.md

 ## XBRL-To-JSON Converter API

 Parse and standardize any XBRL and convert it to JSON or pandas dataframes.
-Extract financial statements and meta data from 10-K and 10-Q filings.
+Extract financial statements and metadata from 10-K, 10-Q and any other SEC filing supporting XBRL.

 The entire US GAAP taxonomy is fully supported.
 All XBRL items are fully converted into JSON, including `us-gaap`, `dei` and custom items.
 XBRL facts are automatically mapped to their respective context including period instants and date ranges.